 Immediate Action Near-Term Action Long-term Action Ongoing or to be initiated within the next year.
 To be initiated within one to three years.
 No defined start date for action, likely longer than three years.
-1. Required by regulatory or other deadlines; 1.
+Required by regulatory or other deadlines; 1.
 Actively exploring; 1.
 In the conceptual phase; 2.
 Other strategies or actions are dependent on 2.
-Anticipated, yet not immediate, deadline; Not enough information to proceed currently; outcome; 3.
-Achievable in the Funding is proposed; and 3.
-Lower priority; and near-term; and 4.
-Necessary for planning and 4.
-Funding not Funding and resources are available. development of long-term actions. available
+Anticipated, yet not immediate, deadline; Not enough information to proceed currently; outcome; Funding is proposed; and 3.
+Lower priority; near-term; and 4.
+Necessary for and 4.
+Evending not 4.
+Funding and resources are available. development of long-term actions.
+4. Funding not available